pollypkg/polly/docs/content/about.md

 # About

-With polly, we're building on the shoulder of giants, or in other words: this is not the first attempt to make o11y tooling templating work.
+With polly, we're building on the shoulder of giants, or in other words: this is not the first attempt to make observability tooling templating work.
 It all started out in 04/2018 with Frederic Branczyk proposing [Jsonnet Package Management][jpm] which was further on adopted in several places such as [Prometheus Monitoring Mixins][prom-mixins] which had the tagline: